Uzbah/Recruitment_Management_System/README.md

 # Recruitment_Management_System
 This project was developed for the Software Design and Architecture Course, showcasing the application of various design patterns and an innovative UI to create an efficient Recruitment Management System.
 ## Introduction
 The <<Recruitment Management System>> is a Java-based application that allows HR professionals to manage their recruitment process efficiently.
 It includes creating jobs, adding candidates, scheduling interviews, and more.
-The project uses various design patterns like the <<Adapter pattern>>, <<Null Object pattern>>, <<Observer pattern>>, and <<Factory pattern>>.
+The project uses various design patterns like the Adapter pattern, Null Object pattern, Observer pattern, and Factory pattern.

 ## Features
 *Create and post new job openings to the Legacy System.